nguyendylan164-droid/4337-Project-2/devlog.md

 1:33 AM

 I managed to finish "action/3" and "valid_action/2", and again, Prolog logic is still tricky for me.
 In the next session, I plan to create predicates to execute actions.

+Session 4 -
+12/7/2025
+3:17 PM

+For this session, I will implement a predicate that executes a list of actions.
+It will use my previous predicates: "action/3", "valid_action/2", and "valid_maze/1".
+It seems I am nearing the end of my project.